 Jim Ruderman Restricted Fund

-This fund supports the Jim Ruderman Family Medicine Education Leadership award, which recognizes an outstanding Canadian family physician who embodies the qualities of an outstanding leader — excellent role model, inspires others to work collaboratively, promotes a work environment that is respectful, collegial and supportive, effective delegation, self-awareness and humility.
+This fund supports the Jim Ruderman Family Medicine Education Leadership Award which is named in honour of Dr. Jim Ruderman, who was Chief of Family Medicine at Women’s College Hospital in Toronto, Ontario, from 1992 to 2014.
+The award recognizes an outstanding Canadian family physician who embodies those qualities that made its namesake such an outstanding leader— excellent role model, inspires others to work collaboratively, promotes a work environment that is respectful, collegial and supportive, effective delegation, self-awareness and humility.
 It recognizes a teacher of family medicine – either community-based or university-based – whose unique and innovative contribution has had a significant local or regional impact.
+This contribution may encompass any level or aspect of family medicine education, i.e. continuing professional development, teaching, curriculum development, scholarship, administration etc. The award provides expense reimbursement and complimentary 1 day registration at FMF.

 Greatest Need